benkeks/clave/README.md

 fastOptJS
 ```

 This will build the game to `target/scala-2.13/classes`.
-As long as sbt is running, there will be a development webserver, serving this directory to http://localhost:12345/.

 ## Background